 While the rigors of the job can be quite demanding and the risks can be many, underwater welding can be a very rewarding career.
-Let’s look at some of the risks that contribute to the payoff.
+Let’s look at some of the risks that contribute to the payoff for commercial diving.

 Decompression sickness occurs when a diver ascends from deep water too fast.
 This process has to be done gradually.
 It’s a result of the change of pressure on the body.